Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experimental setting

-\textbf{WUSU}: The Wuhan Urban Semantic Understanding (WUSU) dataset features tri-temporal high-resolution Gaofen-2 images covering Wuhan's Hongshan District and Jiang'an District \cite{shi2023openWUSU}.
+\textbf{WUSU}: The Wuhan Urban Semantic Understanding (WUSU) dataset features tri-temporal high-resolution Gaofen-2 images covering two districts in Wuhan (Hubei Province, central China) in 2015, 2016, and 2018 \cite{shi2023openWUSU}.
 The preprocessing workflow of the satellite images includes orthographic correction and multi-temporal image registration.
 Furthermore, the four multi-spectral bands acquired at 4 m spatial resolution are pansharpened to a spatial resolution of 1 m, resulting in images of size 6358 x 6382 and 7025 x 5500 pixels for Hongshan District and Jiang'an District, respectively.
 In addition to the Gaofen-2 images, the WUSU dataset provides corresponding land-use/land-cover (LULC) labels, including manually refined building annotations (Class 2 Low building and Class 3 High building).
 Since the proposed method requires binary building labels, Class 2 and Class 3 were remapped to the foreground class, whereas all other classes were remapped to the background class.
 We follow the within-scene split recommended by the authors, using the top halves of the six images for the test set and the bottom halves for the training set that was further divided into training (90 \%) and validation (10 \%) tiles.

+\textbf{TSCD}: The Time Series Change Detection (TSCD) dataset features bi-annual WorldView-2 satellite images acquired over Chengdu (Sichuan Province) between 2016 and 2022 \cite{zhao2024coud}.
+The images have a resolution of approximately 0.5 m and are split into 512 x 512 pixel tiles.
+The tiles are divided into a training, validation, and test set.
+The TSCD dataset provides building change labels for each adjacent image pair (2016--2018, 2018--2020, 2020--2022).
+We derived change labels for an arbitrary image pair from the time series by considering all adjacent change labels connecting this pair and computing the number of changes.
+An odd number of adjacent changes indicates change between the image pair, whereas an even number indicates no change.